team4pro/first_app/README.markdown

       With that, the `feature` branch will *not* exist in roy98102, which is good.
 Only the changes on it have been merged into the `master` branch.
    4. Close the pull request.

-1. At that point, the submitter may delete the feature branch from his own repo.
+1. At that point, you (the submitter) should delete the feature branch from your own repo.
+Although the upstream/master includes your changeset, it is technically a different commit.
+A future merge could be problematic.

         git checkout master
         git br -d feature
         git push origin :feature # to delete from GitHub
+        # If you want to continue on the feature,
+        # git pull upstream master
+        # git checkout -b feature master

 That's the full solution, but we can skip steps for simple changes that do not require testing.
 For those simple cases, we can take advantage of GitHub's [fork queues](https://github.com/blog/270-the-fork-queue).
 With that, the merge can occur entirely within GitHub.